×

 When Should I See A Doctor For Cracking?

-• Numbness, burning, or tingling sensation in the neck and shoulder region
+• Numbness, burning, or tingling in the neck/shoulder

 • Severe headaches